Education and Community Engagement

 The Charleston Symphony Youth Orchestras (CSYO) is one of the leading youth orchestra programs in the state of South Carolina.
 Affiliated with the Charleston Symphony Orchestra (CSO), the youth orchestra program currently holds two orchestras: the Charleston Symphony Youth Orchestra (CSYO) and the Charleston Symphony Youth Sinfonietta (CSYS).
 We serve young musicians from throughout the Lowcountry which include Charleston, Berkeley, and Dorchester counties.

-Charleston Symphony Inclusion Fellowship
+Charleston Symphony Fellowship

-Throughout the fellowship program, the fellows participate in a variety of enrichment workshops, mock auditions, and community and educational projects.
+Since the fellowship’s founding in August 2021, it has been the Charleston Symphony’s avenue of pursuit in directly addressing institutional barriers and issues of representation, by building a direct career pipeline.
+Throughout the program, fellows participate in a variety of enrichment workshops, mock auditions, and educational projects.
 These activities provide them with valuable professional development opportunities and help them gain in-depth experience.
+For more information, please contact Mitsuko Flynn at mflynn@charlestonsymphony.org

 Student Discounts